legal resources necessary to hold negligent facilities accountable.

 Failure to Provide a Safe, Clean and Comfortable Home-like Environment - citation date January 12, 2017

 The state investigators documented that the facility "failed to maintain an odor-free environment in two rooms on the 300 halls."
 Observations were made at the facility when there "was a strong malodorous urine smell emanating from the rooms [of two residents] and in the hall between those residents' rooms."
 Two days later, the investigators noticed a "continuous strong malodorous urine smell emanating from [the same two rooms] and in the hall between those two rooms."

 On the third day, "there continue to be a strong malodorous urine smell emanating from [the same rooms and in the hallway]."
 The investigators interviewed the housekeeper of the 300 Hall who stated that "there has been an odor in [those rooms] for a while now and they may need to clean the mattress is because they can still smell urine."
 The housekeeper "stated that sometimes the mattresses are completely soaked with urine."

 Were you the victim of mistreatment while you lived at Carrollton Manor Health Center?
 Contact the Georgia nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Carroll County victims of abuse and neglect in all areas including Carrollton.

 We offer every client a free, initial case consultation.
-Additionally, our law firm provides a 100% "No Win/No-Fee" Guarantee.
+Additionally, our network of attorneys provides a 100% "No Win/No-Fee" Guarantee.
 This promise means you do not owe us anything until we have secured monetary compensation on your behalf.
 All information you share with our law offices will remain confidential.